 In the area of arthritis pure stem cells therapies have been shown to improve cartilage volume and cartilage quality. `Crude’ cell therapies have not.

 At Melbourne Stem Cell Centre we are committed to developing only proven therapies.
-We aim for every patient to be treated within an ethics committee approved trial environment with strict regulation of treatment and follow-up.
+We treat our patients within an ethics committee approved trial environment with strict regulation of treatment and follow-up.

 Publicity is publicity, we at MSCC do intend to be talked about, but only for all the right reasons.